 “PHA’s research program funds some of the best science and the brightest people in the nation.”

-– Dr. John Newman, Vanderbilt University Medical Center
+– John Newman, M.D., Elsa S. Hanigan Chair in Pulmonary Medicine, Vanderbilt University Medical Center

 The Pulmonary Hypertension Association (PHA) has committed about $8 million to support cutting-edge research on pulmonary hypertension.
 PHA has supported more than 75 researchers since the association formed 29 years ago.

 PHA grants support promising PH scientists and clinicians who study new methods for early detection, new treatments to prevent the onset of PH, and ultimately a cure.

 Aldrighetti Research Award for Young Investigators

 This award, named for PHA’s first president and CEO, Rino Aldrighetti, was established in 2016 at PHA’s 12th International PH Conference and Scientific Sessions with sponsorship from Janssen Pharmaceuticals Inc. The program supports the careers of young investigators who likely will make a strong, sustained impact in PH research.